DeepRec-AI/DeepRec/modelzoo/CAN/README.md

 ## Dataset

-Amazon, Taobao and Avazu dataset is used as benchmark dataset.
+Amazon Dataset Books dataset is used as benchmark dataset.

 ### Prepare